 A relatively large number of people in Sandwich telecommute to their jobs.
 Overall, about 25.92% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Sandwich is a great place for families with children to consider.
-First of all, many other families with children live here, making Sandwich a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Sandwich has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Sandwich is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sandwich’s overall crime rate is lower than average for the country.

 One downside of living in Sandwich is that it can take a long time to commute to work.
 In Sandwich, the average commute to work is 31.90 minutes, which is quite a bit higher than the national average.

-Sandwich is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sandwich does not have a public transit system used by locals to get to and from work.

 The per capita income in Sandwich in 2022 was $91,430, which is wealthy relative to New Hampshire and the nation.
 This equates to an annual income of $365,720 for a family of four.